Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 • To produce castings with internal cavities, cores made of metal or sand aggregate are placed in the mold prior to casting.

-• This process is used mostly for aluminium, magnesium copper alloys and grey cast iron because of their generally lower melting points steels can also be cast using graphite or heat resistance metal molds.
+• This process is used mostly for aluminium, magnesium, copper alloys, and grey cast iron because of their generally lower melting points.
+Steels can also be cast using graphite or heat-resistant metal molds.

-• Typical parts made are automobile pistons, cylinder heads, connecting rods, gear blanks, appliance and kitchen wares.
+• Typical parts made are automobile pistons, cylinder heads, connecting rods, gear blanks, appliances, and kitchenware.

-• Permanent mould casting is not economical for small production run and because of the difficulty in “removing the casting from the mould, intricate shape cannot be cast by this process.
-However, easily collapsed sand core can be used and removed from casting to leave intricate internal cavities.
+• Permanent mould casting is not economical for small production runs, and because of the difficulty in removing the casting from the mould, intricate shapes cannot be cast by this process.
+However, easily collapsed sand cores can be used and removed from the casting to leave intricate internal cavities.

 • The process is then called Semi-permanent mould casting.